Are Mums Perennials? Which Mums Come Back Year After Year

 Mums are “photoperiodic,” which means they will set buds when the days get shorter in late summer!
 Then, they will bloom from late summer to fall for about eight weeks.

-Note that both “early season” and “late season” mum varieties are bred in case you wish to time your flowering or have a mix of both types for a more extended season!
+Note that both “early season” and “late season” mum varieties are bred, in case you wish to time your flowering or have a mix of both types for a more extended season!

-You may keep your hardy perennial garden mum in the pot, but they’re genuinely happiest and grow better in the ground (which is where you should plant them if you want them to survive winter).
+You may keep your hardy perennial garden mums in the pot, but they’re genuinely happiest and grow better in the ground (which is where you should plant them if you want them to survive winter).
 In the ground, mums can grow up to 1 to 3 feet tall and 1 to 2 feet wide in one season.

 a cluster of orange mums (perennial garden mums)